27Apoorva/TheRoboticsBlogger/_posts/2023-06-15-VS-Code-ROS-Extensions.md

 ---
-title: "Exploration of VSCode Extensions for a ROS Developer"
+title: "Exploration of VS Code Extensions for a ROS Developer"
 # excerpt_separator: "<!--more-->"
 categories:
   - Blog